Lifechanging partnerships: Service dogs and PTSD

 “When I went to Niagara Falls to meet all the people involved, for me that was the first time I was speaking publicly about my PTSD and it was very difficult for me, but it has helped me to move on and to accept,” he says.

-These life-changing partnerships were made possible thanks to the Brant County SPCA, Don Cherry Pet Rescue Foundation, Georgian Triangle Humane Society, North Bay and District Humane Society, Peterborough Humane Society, Quinte Humane Society, Royal Canin, Welland & District Humane Society, Wiki Rez Dog Group, Ontario SPCA Board member Kari Wilson, Stephanie Miller, Petplan, and the Ontario SPCA and Humane Society.
+These life-changing partnerships were made possible thanks to the Brant County SPCA, Don Cherry Pet Rescue Foundation, Georgian Triangle Humane Society, North Bay and District Humane Society, Peterborough Humane Society, Quinte Humane Society, Royal Canin, Welland & District Humane Society, Alexandria Veterinary Clinic, Wiki Rez Dog Group, Ontario SPCA Board member Kari Wilson, Petplan, Stephanie Miller, Codi Shewan, Jeff Beaudoin, London Reptiles, Liam Cullin, and the Ontario SPCA and Humane Society.